SvenGroot/Ookii.CommandLine/docs/Command Line Arguments in Ookii.CommandLine.md

 The argument name is preceded by the _argument name prefix_.
 This prefix is configurable, but Ookii.CommandLine defaults to accepting a forward slash (`/`) and a dash (`-`) on Windows, and only a dash (`-`) on other platforms (other platforms are supported through .Net Core and Mono).

 The argument value follows the name, separated either by a space or a colon (`:`).
+You can configure how argument names and values can be separated by using the `CommandLineParser.AllowWhiteSpaceValueSeparator` and the `CommandLineParser.NameValueSeparator` properties.

 Not all arguments require values; those that do not are called _switch arguments_ and have a value determined by their presence or absence on the command line.

 An argument can have one or more aliases: alternative names that can also be used to specify the command name.
 For example, a parameter named “Verbose” might use the alias “v” as a shorter to type alternative.